thephpleague/csv/docs/9.0/reader/index.md

 $header_offset = $csv->getHeaderOffset(); //returns 0
 $header = $csv->getHeader(); //returns ['First Name', 'Last Name', 'E-mail']
 ~~~

-### Notes

-By default, the mode for a `Reader::createFromPath()` is
-`'r+'` which looks for write permissions on the file and throws an Exception if
-the file cannot be opened with the permission set.
-For sake of clarity, it is
-strongly suggested to set `'r'` mode on the file to ensure it can be opened.

 If no header offset is set: